 Both studies measured arbitrary perfusion units, which is a fancy way of saying blood flow, using Laser Doppler Imaging at the surface of the skin before and after gua sha treatment.
 One study found that circulation increased 400 percent on areas treated with gua sha scraping, and the increase in circulation continued for more than 25 minutes after treatment.
 In between visits, patients reported that pain relief was sustained to some degree.
 In another study that used Laser Doppler Imaging to measure blood flow to the treated area at different intervals, 0, 15, 30, 60, and 90 minutes after treatment, and found that the surface temperature and blood volume was significantly increased even after 90 minutes post-scraping when compared to a baseline of no scraping, which helps to improve circulation and energy metabolism.

-This is all to say that gua sha can indeed effect measurable change by increasing circulation, blood flow, and blood volume.
+This is all to say that gua sha treatments can indeed effect measurable change by increasing circulation, blood flow, and blood volume.
 In the face, a regular gua sha practice activates the tissues, the lymph, and lifts the contours of the face with the same mechanisms, just at a gentler pace and scale.
-Below are the benefits of a regular facial gua sha practice — while some are immediate, others come with time, patience, and care.
+Below we discuss some of the benefits of a regular facial gua sha practice — while some are immediate, others come with time, patience, and care.

-As we now know thanks to science, stimulating blood flow has a lot of benefits particularly for the skin.
+In short, yes!
+By stimulating blood flow, draining lymphatic fluids, and helping to comb out long-held patterns of facial tension, gua sha facials can absolutely help to soften wrinkles.
+Here's how it works: Stimulating blood flow has a lot of benefits particularly for the skin.
 One happy side effect of facial gua sha is that it can increase collagen production by way of, you guessed it, stimulating blood circulation.
 Collagen is a protein that our skin naturally makes — it’s the most abundant protein in the body — but production decreases as we get older, which contributes to the look of aged skin.
 Increasing collagen production has been associated with more plumpness and less gravity-induced sag.
-Gua sha also manipulates the fascia, muscles, and layers underneath the dermis, which contributes to a sculpted look over time.
+Gua sha therapy also manipulates the fascia, muscles, and layers underneath the dermis, which contributes to a sculpted look over time.

+Yes, even just a single one-minute session of gua sha can help puffiness from the face drain.
 In addition to increasing blood flow, lymph drainage is a key benefit of facial gua sha.
 When we’re puffy, the face is typically holding onto excess fluid whether it’s from eating a salty meal the night before, allergies, or — let’s be honest — a good cry.
-Holistic facialist and gua sha expert Britta Plug often says that the neck is the lymphatic “highway” to the face.
-By treating the neck, lymph and excess fluids from the face are given a helping hand and a place to down— down and out!
+Holistic esthetician and gua sha expert Britta Plug often says that the neck is the lymphatic “highway” to the face.
+By treating the neck, lymph and excess fluids from the face are given a helping hand and a place to go — down and out!
 You never want to skip the neck.

 Because gua sha works with the epidermis and dermal layers underneath, it has the potential to help clear chronic blackheads, whiteheads, and prevent hormonal breakouts.
-Sometimes starting a gua sha practice can aggravate the skin and cause a breakout — this happens and is normal.
+Sometimes starting a gua sha practice can aggravate the skin and cause a breakout — this happens and you should know it's a totally normal, common response.
 It’s like you’re stirring up debris that’s settled at the bottom of a lake, the debris needs somewhere to go.
+Up and out!
 This is part of the detoxification process that can get a little worse before it gets better.
-That being said, we never recommend gua sha on skin that’s broken out or otherwise inflamed.
+That being said, we don't recommend gua sha on skin that’s experiencing an active breakout or is otherwise inflamed.
 Doing so could agitate it further.